Programs & Events

-In concert with our foundational fellowship program, the institute sponsors a variety of projects, programs and conversations.
+In concert with our foundational fellowship program, the institute sponsors a variety of programs and events.

-Recordings of many of the following programs and conversations may be found on our YouTube channel: Visit the Institute on Ethics in Public Life
+Recordings of many of the following programs may be found on our YouTube playlist: Visit the Institute on Ethics in Public Life

-View our calendar of events below.
-We also encourage you to follow us on Facebook for information and conversations on current programming.
+We also encourage you to follow us on Facebook for information on current programming.